pammjdev/extension/README.md

 ## Use
 After installing Firefox Extension, extensions can be found under the Puzzle Piece Icon typically.
 Look for the colorful wheel icon to find the MMJ Store Expander extension.

+While using, if you find the text too small try zooming in (my default to do this is putting the cursor inside the extension then holding Ctrl + Mouse Scroll Wheel Up.
+Doing Ctrl and + will also zoom in on most PCs.
+To zoom out Ctrl and -.
+To reset zoom press Ctrl and 0).

 ![Find In Firefox](https://raw.githubusercontent.com/pammjdev/extension/main/images/find_extension.jpg)

 ### Important: When opening the Store Expander, if you have your dispensary PoS website open (Example dispensary website that uses IHJ chosen by random https://risecannabis.com/dispensary-menu/pennsylvania/duncansville-medical-menu/ ) then open the Store Expander, it will automatically pull the Store ID for you and load the inventory.
 Example of opening the store expansion while on the risecannabis PoS website